ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/example-nodejs.md

 {% include [transaction-control.md](steps/10_transaction_control.md) %}

-Here's a code sample that demonstrates how to explicitly use the `Session.beginTransaction()` and `Session.сommitTransaction()` calls to create and terminate a transaction:
+Here's a code sample demonstrating how to explicitly use the `Session.beginTransaction()` and `Session.commitTransaction()` calls to execute a transaction:

 {% list tabs %}